onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 Public Key       1bdc5...
 ```

 > **Note**: By default, this command generates an ECDSA key pair on the P-256 curve.
 Keep in mind the CLI is intended for development purposes only and is not recommended for production use.
+Handling keys using a Key Management Service is the best practice.

 Take a note of the public key and go back to the ["Create a new account" screen](https://port.onflow.org/transaction?hash=a0a78aa7821144efd5ebb974bb52ba04609ce76c3863af9d45348db93937cf98&showcode=false&weight=1000&halg=3) on Flow Port.